Collation and Unicode Support

 |Non-Unicode||Non-Unicode||This is a very limiting scenario for multilingual data.
 You can use only a single code page.|

-SQL Server provides data types such as nchar and nvarchar to store Unicode data.
-These data types encode text in a format called UTF-16.
+SQL Server provides data types such as nchar and nvarchar to store Unicode (UTF-16) data under any collation, and data types such as char and varchar to store Unicode (UTF-8) data under UTF-8 enabled collations (_UTF8).
+These data types encode text in a format called UTF-16 and UTF-8 respectively.
 The Unicode Consortium allocates each character a unique codepoint, which is a value in the range 0x0000 to 0x10FFFF.
-The most frequently used characters have codepoint values that fit into a 16-bit word in memory and on disk, but characters with codepoint values larger than 0xFFFF require two consecutive 16-bit words.
-These characters are called supplementary characters, and the two consecutive 16-bit words are called surrogate pairs.
+The most frequently used characters have codepoint values that fit into a 8-bit or 16-bit word in memory and on disk, but characters with codepoint values larger than 0xFFFF require two to four consecutive 8-bit words (UTF-8), or two consecutive 16-bit words (UTF-16).
+These characters are called supplementary characters, and the additional consecutive 8-bit or 16-bit words are called surrogate pairs.

 Introduced in SQL Server 2012 (11.x), a new family of supplementary character (_SC) collations can be used with the data types nchar, nvarchar, and sql_variant.
 For example: